-With long, lush strapy leaves it provides interest long before flowering as well.
+With long, lush strappy leaves it provides interest long before flowering as well.

 My favourite although not strictly a lily is Dracunculas vulgaris with many common names such as Dragon Lily or Dragon Arum although this purple number is native to Europe it looks like it should come from the tropics.
 At 1 metre tall it gives a big impact and when established the clumps with their strange inflorescence are almost otherworldly.
 Moist soil and good light with a little grit around the roots to prevent rot are all that is required.

-For adding some structure and year round interest Yuccas are ideal and can survive very well.
-Commonly known as the Thompson’s Yucca or Beaked Yucca, Yucca thompsonia grows to an impressive 2 metres when mature, making it a perfect architectural centerpiece.
+For adding some structure and year-round interest Yuccas are ideal and can survive very well.
+Commonly known as the Thompson’s Yucca or Beaked Yucca, Yucca thompsonia grows to an impressive 2 metres when mature, making it a perfect architectural centrepiece.
 Requiring a little thought when planting as this specimen must be perfectly free draining for the winter.
-A good idea is to plant on a slope or a raised bed consisting of crushed rock, gravel and sand with little or no organic material.
+A good idea is to plant on a slope or a raised bed consisting of crushed rock, gravel, sand and some suitable plants for rockeries with little or no organic material.
 A Mexican native it may be, but it can go as low as -15 degrees Celsius.
 Having said that it is advised to wrap in a fleece if below -10.
-When buying a Thomson’s Yucca please do not be tempted to buy a full grown plant as it’s a very good chance that it has been dug up from the wild.
+When buying a Thomson’s Yucca please do not be tempted to buy a full-grown plant as it’s a very good chance that it has been dug up from the wild.
 Find a reputable supplier that grows their own the plant will be healthy and not be shocked and you will not be party to habitat destruction.
 Mind that you’d wouldn’t have to repot this fellow as often for they perform well even when the roots are crowded.
 You can do your own test by observing the water flow after watering it – if it runs down the pot without damping the soil – then its the time for repotting!

-Staying with canopy planting if you have the space why not go for a palm.
-The Windermere Palm or Trachycarpus latisectus is a little more fussy and tender only tolerating –5 to –7 degrees Celsius.
+Staying with canopy planting if you have space why not go for a palm.
+The Windermere Palm or Trachycarpus latisectus is a little fussier and tender only tolerating –5 to –7 degrees Celsius.
 Needing a south facing sheltered position and partial shading when young this Himalayan beauty will hit 12 metres so may not be a viable option for most.

 For that truly exotic feel to a garden bromeliads are the way to go, Queen’s Tears is so tough it can be grown as an epiphyte.
 Billbergia nutans is so easy to grow and is the hardiest of the bunch.
 Partial shade, shelter, acidic soil and you are good to go.
 The clusters of small flowers held on bracts of soft pink have green petals with an amazing metallic blue edging.
 If grown as an epiphyte in a crook of a tree the strap like foliage tumbles down the branches in true jungle style.